ishneetdua/sagemaker-datawrangler/README.md

 ### [Tabular DataFlow](/joined-dataflow)

-This example provide quick walkthroughs how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Tabular dataset.
+This example provide quick walkthrough of how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Tabular dataset.

 ### [Timeseries DataFlow](/timeseries-dataflow)

-This example provide quick walkthroughs how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Timeseries dataset.
+This example provide quick walkthrough of how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Timeseries dataset.

 ### [Joined DataFlow](/joined-dataflow)

-This example provide quick walkthroughs how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Joined dataset.
+This example provide quick walkthrough of how to aggregate and prepare data for Machine Learning using Amazon SageMaker Data Wrangler for Joined dataset.